haosu-robotics/maxon_data/README.md

 ## Notes
-12/19/19: Maxon appears to have changed the inertia values for some of the GPX models since July 2019 (the downloaded html does not match whats online).
+12/19/19: Maxon appears to have changed the inertia values for some of the GPX models since July 2019 (the downloaded html does not match what's online).
 Mass inertia for GPX models is not given in the PDF catalog so its unclear which is correct.
-Motor inertia typically dominates gear inertia by at least an order of magnitude so this should not significantly affect the motor/gearbox selection process.
+Motor inertia typically dominates gear inertia by at least one order of magnitude so this should not significantly affect the motor/gearbox selection process.